cullena20/stanford-ml/README.md

 I will update this as I go through the course.
 Note that the example folders that I have not gone through yet are just templates.

+## Note on Coding Problems
+I'm pausing a bit from the main course to get good with Matlab.
+I've been using octave in vim and really been doing stuff brute force.
+It turns out I glanced over a lot of valuable stuff that only works on Matlab Online.
+I went throught the Matlab Onramp course to get a bit more familiar with Matlab and it's applications.
+I'm going through earlier programming excercises to really grasp them and the supplemental Live Scripts on Matlab.

 ## Progress
-* Completed Week 1 and Week 2 + all coding problems (ex1) - 1/12/21
+* Completed Week 1 and Week 2 + all coding problems (ex1)
-* Completed Week 3 coding problems (not sure date)
+* Completed Week 3 - currently reviewing coding problems an extra material
-* Working on Week 4 coding problems
+* Completed Week 4 - working on coding problems.

-## Note
-I'm going a bit slower now to really learn how to use matlab.
-I've been using octave in vim and really been doing stuff brute force.
-It turns out there's a lot of valuable stuff that the coursera course provided that only works online.
-Also, I'm seeing now that
-Matlab is a pretty important language in math and science.
-So yeah that explains my lack of progress for now.